Skip to content ↓

 Evaluate the positives and negatives of social media

 Safer Internet Day is also a whole school focus every February, and it helps us to explore what it means to stay safe.
-Through assemblies, year-group-specific lessons and interactive games we explore what staying safe looks like and how we can be safe.
-Here are the objectives from this year’s Safer Internet Day.
+Through assemblies, year-group specific lessons and interactive games, we explore what staying safe looks like and how we can be safe.

 How can you help at home?